Commonwealth government support

 Charles Darwin University

-Flinders University offers a wide range of scholarships to new and continuing undergraduate and postgraduate students.
+Flinders University offers a range of scholarships to new and continuing undergraduate and postgraduate students.
 Scholarships are generally awarded on the basis of academic merit or demonstrated financial need.

 The University of Adelaide